php-fig/fig-standards/proposed/phpdoc.md

      *    This is a description.
      */

-A variation of this is where, instead of a description, a tag-signature is used;
+A variation of this is where, instead of a description, a tag signature is used;
 in most cases the tag will in fact be an "Annotation".
-The tag-signature is able to provide the annotation with parameters regarding its operation.
+The tag signature is able to provide the annotation with parameters regarding its operation.

-If a tag-signature is present then there MUST NOT be a description present in the same tag.
+If a tag signature is present then there MUST NOT be a description present in the same tag.

-The meta-data supplied by tags could result in a change of actual runtime behaviour of the succeeding "Structural Element", in which case the term "Annotation" is commonly used instead of "Tag".
+The meta-data supplied by tags could result in a change of actual runtime behavior of the succeeding "Structural Element", in which case the term "Annotation" is commonly used instead of "Tag".

 Annotations will not be described in further detail in this specification as this falls beyond scope.
 This specification provides a basis on top of which